jhahkala/canl-java-tomcat/README.md

 EMI Common Authentication Library Tomcat plugin
 ===============================================

-Java library that allows the use of EMI common authentication library in Tomcat.
+Java library that allows the use of EMI common authentication library (CAnL) in Tomcat.